500 E Market Street

 The Register of Wills is also agent for the collection of inheritance tax.
 In Pennsylvania an inheritance tax is imposed upon all assets that transfer upon death.
 Tax rate is as follows:

-Armstrong County does not require separate Inventory forms to be filed.
+Armstrong County does now require separate Inventory forms to be filed.
 Inheritance tax returns are required to be filed in duplicate unless there is real estate involved, then three copies will be required.
-Inheritance Tax Returns are due nine months from the date of death.
-Please check with office to see if any additional probate fees are due.
+Inheritance Tax Returns are due nine months from the date of death before penalty interest begins.
+Please check with office to see if any additional probate fees are due and to be paid prior to the filing of the Inheritance Tax Return.

-GENEOLOGY: Birth and Death Records are available from 1893 through 1905.
+GENEOLOGY: Birth and Death Records are available from 1893 through 1905 (Also on Landex.com).
 After 1905, those records may be obtained through Pennsylvania Vital Records.
 Division of Vital Records, 101 S. Mercer Street, Room 401, New Castle, Pennsylvania 16101 or Telephone Number is (724) 656-3100.
 Forms for application of Birth or Death records after 1905 may be obtained from the Register of Wills Office or on-line at www.health.state.pa.us/vitalrecords .

 Marriage records are from October 1885 to present.